wttech/jmeter-aem-templates/README.md

 	* "Activate Page EXAMPLE" Thread group
 		* Activates content from ${content-demo} variable using AEM etc/replication/treeactivation.html servlet
 		* Hits Author to push correct flow of invalidation: Author->Publish->Dispatcher
-* Set of useful graphs that can be used to import .cvs result file and analyze test results.
+* Set of useful graphs that can be used to import .csv result file and analyze test results.
 * Simple Data Writer CSV
     * Configured to write samples only to .csv file
 * Simple Data Writer XML